Chakinde lowered his arm and the two black men listened to the hooves stampeding into the distance.

-‘No point, we’ve enough, look.’
+‘No point, you did it, look.’

 ‘There might be something.’

-It was Wakesa, they hadn’t noticed him arrive but out of the tall dead grass the rest of the family were slipping into the trampled patch around the dead lion.
-He was was quiet at the best of times anyway, but he went the colour of ash as the rest of the tribe turned to face him.
-Chakinde was the first to speak.
+It was Wakesa who’d spoken, they hadn’t noticed him arrive but out of the tall grass the rest of the family were slipping onto the trampled patch around the Impala.
+He was was quiet at the best of times, but he went the colour of ash when the rest of the tribe turned to face him.

 ‘Don’t tell me you’ve been talking to the women again.’

-‘You haven’t heard what it was they said yet.
-The miners have uncovered something.’
+‘You haven’t heard what it was they said yet,’ replied Wakesa.
+‘The miners have uncovered something.’

 ‘See?
 I told you garbage,’ Chakinde rolled his eyes.
-He looked dead already, thought Buziba: like the rot that lay round their feet had gotten inside him.
+He looked dead already, thought Buziba – like the sickness in the dead animals had gotten inside him.
 They’d had to put down those who’d been stupid enough to eat the meat from the castle’s kills.

-‘Those things were the size of mountains Wakesa.
-We’d know.’
+‘Those things were the size of mountains Wakesa.’
+Buziba’s arm took in the distant peaks ‘We’d know.’

 ‘What does it look like?’